ampproject/amphtml/ads/README.md

 ### Ad resizing

-Ads can call the special API `window.context.requestResize(width, height, opt_hasOverflow)` to send a resize request.
+Ads can call the special API `window.context.requestResize(height, width, opt_hasOverflow)` to send a resize request.

 Once the request is processed the AMP runtime will try to accommodate this request as soon as possible, but it will take into account where the reader is currently reading, whether the scrolling